jncmel/spike-analysis/README.md

 # Contents of the repository

+mea_recent.prb : Probe file containing the electrode mapping which is required for spike sorting.
 # Spike_sorting

 Contains the .params and deadtimes files needed for checking the sorting using Spyking-Circus for different recordings.